Taxes on Selling a House in New York: What are the Taxes to Sell My Home?

 The amount of capital gains tax on your sale depends on various numbers and conditions.
 They include everything from the condition of the property to whether or not the buyer is a legal resident of the United States.
 Each different adjusts the percentage.
 There are also plenty of deductions available, including the fees paid for the origination of the loan application, closing costs, and points paid back on a loan to get a lower rate on the mortgage.

-Generally speaking, capital gains taxes are around 15 percent for U.S. residents living in the State of New York.
-If the hose is located within New York City, you have to account for another 10% in NYC taxes.
+Generally speaking, capital gains taxes are around 15% for U.S. residents living in the State of New York.
+If the house is located within New York City, you have to account for another 10% in NYC taxes.
 However, it’s possible that you qualify for an exemption.

 If the house was the seller’s primary residence for at least two years within the last five years, they qualify for a capital gains exclusion of $250,000 for an individual and $500,000 for a married couple.